APonce911/jekyll-mywebsite/_posts/2020-05-27-go-pointers.md

 <h2>Pointer Receiver</h2>

-  Methods can be declared on a value type, or on a pointer to a value type.
+  Methods can be declared on a value type(User), or on a pointer to a value type(*User).

-  As Go passes everything by value, if you declare the method on a value(as the above exemple), the struct will be copyed on every method call(Greeting)
+  As Go passes everything by value, if you declare the method on a value(as the above exemple), the struct will be copyed on every method call(Greeting).

   If you declare a method on a pointer, only the pointer will be copyed on the method call, which is cheap.

   <pre>
    <code>
     ...